Facing a new diagnosis

 If you or a loved one has recently been diagnosed with chordoma, we want you to know that you are not alone.
 The Chordoma Foundation and many chordoma survivors are here to support you throughout your entire journey with chordoma, from diagnosis through to survivorship.
 We believe passionately that every chordoma patient should be able to make informed decisions that will lead to the best possible outcomes.

-The steps on this page are meant to help you find the information and resources you need to understand chordoma and get the best care possible.
+The steps on this page are meant to help people with a new chordoma diagnosis find the information and resources you need to understand chordoma and get the best care possible.
 Come back to this page any time you feel like you’re lost, overwhelmed, or need some direction on what step to take next.

 Step 1.
 Contact our Patient Navigators